Need help with the NCLEX-RN Exam?

 - Physiological Adaptation

-A tutorial will be available at the beginning of the test session to help you become familiar with the actual testing procedure.
-You can find more general information about this test in this candidate bulletin.
+A tutorial will be available at the beginning of your test session to help you become familiar with the actual testing procedure.
+You can find more general information about this and other test guidelines in the NGN test plan.

 Exam facts